eSlider/go-fdp/README.md

 # Finance Data Proxy

+This is a Go-based finance data proxy for crypto/fiat data, using DuckDB for caching and Parquet files with Hive partitioning.
+The project syncs Binance historical market data from S3.

 ## Goals

 - External data proxy for finance data (crypto/fiat)
-- Caching data by request into parquet files using Hive Partitioning and duckdb
+- Caching data by request into parquet files using Hive Partitioning and duckdb/posgresql

-## Binance Data Proxy (prototype)

-Binance exposes historical market data via a public S3 bucket (data.binance.vision) as zipped CSV files.
-Working directly with zipped CSVs is inconvenient for analytics and ad‑hoc queries.

-This repository explores a proxy approach: discover, download, decompress, and prepare Binance data for local querying with DuckDB.
-The current code focuses on listing and fetching files, unzipping in memory, and sketching ingestion into DuckDB.

-## Goals
+## Features

 - API to request historical data by SQL queries
 - Lazy loading of data by user queries and caching